Self-hosted deployment

 make db-upgrade

-Tip: Always back up your database before applying migrations on a production system.
+Back up your database before applying migrations on a production system.

-Sagewai degrades gracefully when optional infrastructure is unavailable:
+Sagewai degrades when optional infrastructure is unavailable:

 ServiceIf missingFallback

-MilvusVector search disabledIn-memory embeddings (dev only)
+MilvusVector search disabledIn-memory embeddings (development only)

 NebulaGraphGraph memory disabledIn-memory graph store